EliAndrewC/l7r/setting/l7r.md

 ### Akodo no Damasu Maya

 Maya is the second daughter of Akodo no Damasu Fusanosuke, the governor of Higo, and a prominent "new guard" member of the Damasu lineage.
-Like the others just past their gempukku, and as is common for second children, Maya has been sent to the Temple of Bishamon to train and study and pray and absorb the wisdom and power of Bishamon through the temple and its relics, that she might find her way in the domain and prove worth of a suitable posting, whether or not her older sister potentially inherits the governorship of Higo.
+Like the others just past their gempukku, and as is common for second children, Maya has been sent to the Temple of Bishamon to train and study and pray and absorb the wisdom and power of Bishamon through the temple and its relics, that she might find her way in the domain and prove worthy of a suitable posting, whether or not her older sister potentially inherits the governorship of Higo.

 ### Akodo no Damasu Ryuji